 6. What Are Some of Your Hard Skills?

 Hard skills are your well-defined, easily measured strengths and abilities.
-These are what most people think of when it comes to "skills," but they aren't in my opinion, what are most important when it comes to becoming a successful entrepreneur.
-They can always be learned over time, whereas a soft skill like being a strong leader, isn't acquired by attending an online class on nights & weekends.
+These are what most people think of when it comes to “skills,” but they aren’t in my opinion, what are most important when it comes to becoming a successful entrepreneur.
+They can always be learned over time, whereas a soft skill like being a strong leader, isn’t acquired by attending an online business course on nights & weekends.

 Nevertheless, acknowledging, understanding, and focusing on using your hard skills is essential to maximizing your success potential.
 Here are a few examples of common hard skills that entrepreneurs possess: